nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 * Different instances of the same `character` type can have different health calculation functions.
 * Health calculation functions for a particular character may be changed at runtime.

-On the other hand, the fact that the health calculation function is no longer a member function of the `GameCharacter` hierarchy means that it has no special access to the internal parts of the object whose health it's calculating.
-As a general rule, the only way to resolve the need for non-member functions to have access to non-public parts of a class is to weaken the class's encapsulation: Declare the non-member functions to be friends or offer public accessor functions.
+### 35.3 The Strategy Pattern via `function`

-### The Strategy Pattern via tr1::function
+Replace the use of a function pointer (such as `healthFunc`) with an object of type `function`.
+Such objects may hold any callable entity (i.e., function pointer, function object, or member function pointer).

-Replace the use of a function pointer (such as `healthFunc`) with an object of type `tr1::function`.
-Such objects may hold any callable entity (i.e., function pointer, function object, or member function pointer):
+Here's the design we just saw, this time using `function`:

 ```c++
 class GameCharacter; // as before